-- Jesus is not panoplied (clad in complete armor) and riding on a prancing, high-spirited war steed.
-He is the Servant-King riding to His death on a donkey, and thus to victory for Himself and His children. - A meek person is one who does not resist and lacks a spirit of retaliation (a meek person is not a weak person). - The very mission Jesus came to fulfill excluded the use of force, just as He told Pilate: "If My kingdom were of this world, then My servants would be fighting, that I might not be delivered up to the Jews" (Jn.
+- Jesus is not panoplied and riding on a prancing, high-spirited war steed.
+He is the Servant-King riding to His death on a donkey, and thus to victory for Himself and His children. - A meek person is one who does not resist (a meek person is not a weak person). - The very mission Jesus came to fulfill excluded the use of force, just as He told Pilate: "If My kingdom were of this world, then My servants would be fighting, that I might not be delivered up to the Jews" (Jn.
 18:36). - Jesus came to win the hearts of people with the truth, not to coerce them with force.